0x4rk0/github-cred-scraper/README.md

 pip install truffleHog
 ```

-### This will scrape an entire organization's repos on github for plain text creds, API keys, SSH keys, etc
+### This will scrape an entire organization's content on github for plain text creds, API keys, SSH keys, etc

 ### Example